derekzx/cs198-blockchain-for-developers/README.md

 Email: jasmine_singh@berkeley.edu

+Project Partner 4 (if any)

+Name: Jackson Chui

+SID:

+Email:

 ## Midterm Instructions

 Your task is to complete both `Token.sol` and `Crowdsale.sol` such that they each function as described below. `Queue.sol` is also a necessary data structure contract.
 Notice that `Token.sol` inherits from `contracts/interfaces/ERC20Interface.sol`.